odota/core/_posts/rankings.md

   * Only ranked games are counted and only players with a publicly shared MMR are eligible for rankings, since MMR is part of the ranking calculation.
 * Benchmarks.
 See how each hero performs across a variety of stats.
   * We also automatically compute benchmarks for each hero in a match!
 See this on each match page.
 * Faster player profiles.
 Player profiles are now served out of Cassandra.
-After an initial slow "cold" load from PostgreSQL, subsequent loads of a player profile should be much faster.Faster
+After an initial slow "cold" load from PostgreSQL, subsequent loads of a player profile should be much faster.

 Got questions or feedback?
 Come chat with us on Discord.